mini-kep/db/README.md

 [![Coverage badge](https://codecov.io/gh/mini-kep/db/branch/master/graphs/badge.svg)](https://codecov.io/gh/mini-kep/db)

 # Introduction

-From this API an end can get macroeconomic indicators as JSON or CSV.
+This is an API to get macroeconomic indicators as JSON or CSV.
 An administrator can update the database.

 For example, [this link](https://minikep-db.herokuapp.com/api/series?name=GDP_yoy&freq=q&start_date=2016-01-01) returns quarterly year-on-year Russian GDP growth rate as CSV file, readable by `R` or `pandas`.
 Try it in browser!